Period-like polynomials for $L$-series associated with half-integral weight cusp forms: Abstract

 \section{Abstract}

 Given the $L$-series of a half-integral weight cusp form, we construct polynomials behaving similarly to the classical period polynomial of an integral weight cusp form.
-We also define a lift of half-integral weight cusp forms to integral weight cusp forms that are compatible with the $L$-series of the respective forms.
+We also define a lift of half-integral weight cusp forms to integral weight modular forms that is compatible with the $L$-series of the respective forms.